Magnetic support, wind-driven accretion, coronal heating, and fast outflows in a thin magnetically arrested disc: Discussion

-We find that a relatively large amount of dissipation ($30\%$) happens below and above the dense body of the disc forming a ``corona''.
-This coronal dissipation could maintain hot gas in a ``sandwich'' geometry even at high accretion rates ($>10\%$ Eddington) where the main body of the disc is expected to be optically thick.
-This could provide a physical model for the coronal emission seen in high-luminosity XRBs and AGN around 100 keV \citep{kinch2021} or the soft X-ray excess observed in AGN \citep{petrucci2018}.
+We find that a relatively large amount of dissipation ($30\%$) happens below and above the dense body of the disc forming a ``corona'', which is associated with the base of the wind.
+This coronal dissipation could maintain hot gas in an outflowing ``sandwich'' geometry even at high accretion rates ($>10\%$ Eddington).
+This might provide a physical model for part of the X-ray to MeV emission seen in high-luminosity XRBs and AGN \citep{kinch2021} or the soft X-ray excess observed in AGN \citep{petrucci2018}.
 Our results are very similar to the results of \cite{jiang2019} where the authors find the formation of a hot corona with gas temperatures $\approx 10^9$ K in their radiative, strongly magnetized MHD simulations of an AGN accreting near the Eddington limit.
-Note that our simulations also have lower densities than standard discs so that the main body of the disc could also be optically thin for sources shining at $<10\%$ Eddington (see \S\ref{sec:wind_driven}).
+Note that our simulations also have much lower densities than standard discs so that the main body of the disc could also be optically thin for sources shining at $<10\%$ Eddington, forming a corona with a truncated disc geometry (see \S\ref{sec:wind_driven}).

-The mildly relativistic speed of our wind could produce enough beaming to reduce the reflection features expected from our sandwich geometry in XRBs and AGNs \citep{reynolds1997,beloborodov1999,malzac2001,markoff2004}.
-A mildly relativistic outflowing corona would also be consistent with \cite{maccarone2003}, who constrains the maximum outflowing velocity of the corona to be $\approx0.2c$; otherwise the range of luminosities at which the soft-to-hard state transitions happens among different sources would be larger than observed.
+We note that since the coronal dissipation happens in a mildly relativistic outflow, we can expect beaming effects to reduce the formation of reflection features in XRBs and AGNs \citep{reynolds1997,beloborodov1999,malzac2001,markoff2004}.
+A mildly relativistic outflowing corona would also be consistent with \cite{maccarone2003}, who constrains the maximum outflowing velocity of the corona to be $\approx0.2c$ to reproduce the range of luminosities at which the soft-to-hard state transitions happen among different sources.
 Although the presence of wind-type outflows during the hard state was originally disfavored by X-ray observations \citep{neilsen2009,ponti2012}, recent optical observations have shown that winds are indeed present in the hard state \citep{munoz2019}, reinforcing the base of the wind as a natural choice to explain the coronal emission.